Text and Photos By Monch Henares

 At First Glance

 I was in awe seeing this truck up close.
 It was screaming "Hey, I'm a FORD truck!
-Get out of my way!" -- Proudly displaying the "FORD" brand in bold letters on its glossy black grill, the Ford Ranger FX4 MAX in Meteor Grey stood quite tall and had masculinity written all over it.
+Get out of my way!" -- Proudly displaying the "FORD" brand in bold letters on its glossy black grille, the Ford Ranger FX4 MAX in Meteor Grey stood quite tall and had masculinity written all over it.

 I thought that this would just be another Ranger, and I was wrong.
 It's a truck built for work and play.
 It's the perfect toy for your next off-road adventure.
 It's a Ranger Raptor that went on a diet.